Braeside School (Nairobi)

 Braeside School is a co-educational international day school in Lavington, Nairobi, Kenya.
 It is one of the Braeburn Group of International Schools.
-The school is open to students of all religions, races and nationalities.
+The school is open to students of all religions, races, cultures, and nationalities.

 Overview

 The Braeside School opened in 1994 as a primary school and has now developed into a full-fledged learning institution offering academic programs based on the British National Curriculum.
 Classes cover Early Years and Primary School, with a high school leading to IGCSE examinations located on the same campus.

 The Braeside campus is located in the up-market area of Lavington, near the Lavington Green shopping centre along Muthangari Road.

 Braeside School has a music room; 2 libraries; a 25-metre swimming pool and a training pool; 3 science laboratories; playing fields; a kitchen; a dining hall which also caters for indoor games; classrooms for each teaching group; an assembly hall able to fit 300 people seated and a sick bay.
 Textbooks and stationery are provided.

 The school is divided into the Early Years Unit, catering for children aged 2–5 years, and the Primary School.